Blair Braverman: Adventure and writing career

 Braverman has operated a kennel.
 She trained for the 2018 Iditarod and completed the 2019 Iditarod, finishing 36th.
 She was only the second Jewish woman to have completed the race.

 Media appearances

 In 2015, Braverman was featured on the public radio show This American Life as part of the episode "Game Face."

 Braverman appeared on a special episode of Discovery's Naked and Afraid in 2019, an experience she wrote about in detail for Outside.
 Also in 2019, she was a guest on The Today Show.
-After her appearance, Harry Smith continued to follow her Iditarod Trail Sled Dog Race effort; and the following week he featured a spot about of her team, who raised over $100,000 for Alaska public schools during a campaign called #igivearod.
+After her appearance, Harry Smith continued to follow her Iditarod Trail Sled Dog Race effort; and the following week he featured a spot about her team, who raised over $100,000 for Alaska public schools during a campaign called #igivearod.
 The campaign continues to raise funds for causes in rural Alaska each year.

 In 2021, she appeared on the New York Times' Sway podcast, where she and host Kara Swisher discussed survival and resilience.